AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-guides-assistant.md

 Once you have added the IMS configuration to the environment, perform the following steps to link these properties with AEM Guides using OSGi:

-1. In you cloud manager Git project code, add the below given two files (for file contents, view [Appendix](#appendix)).
+1. In your cloud manager Git project code, add the below given two files (for file contents, view [Appendix](#appendix)).

     * `com.adobe.aem.guides.eventing.ImsConfiguratorService.cfg.json`

 1. Ensure that the newly added files are getting covered by your `filter.xml`.
 1. Commit and push your Git changes.
-1. Run the pipeline to apply the changes on the environment.
+1. Run the pipeline to apply the changes to the environment.

-Once this is done, you should be able to use the Guides Assistant feature.
+Once this is done, you should be able to use the **Guides assistant** feature.